Panchopchar Puja

 2. Pushpa (Flowers)

-• Offer fresh flowers — any kind offered with love is accepted.
+• Offer fresh flowers — any kind offered with love are accepted.

-• Represents the blossoming of inner purity and heartfelt devotion.
+• Represent the blossoming of inner purity and heartfelt devotion.

 3. Dhupa (Incense)

-• Light incense and gently wave it before Her.
+• Light incense and gently wave it before them.

-• Invokes Her presence, clears the space, and sanctifies the moment.
+• Invokes their presence, clears the space, and sanctifies the moment.

 4. Deepa (Lamp)